LELLO1504/TalentScout_Hire_bot/README.md

 # TalentScout Hiring Assistant 🤖

-TalentScout Hiring Assistant is an intelligent chatbot designed to streamline the initial screening process for technical candidates.
-Built with Python, Streamlit, and Google's Gemini LLM, this application gathers essential candidate information and dynamically generates relevant technical questions based on their declared technology stack.
+TalentScout Hiring Assistant is an intelligent and quite a witty chatbot designed to streamline the initial screening process for technical candidates.
+Built with Python, Streamlit, and gemini-1.5-flash, it gathers essential candidate information and dynamically generates relevant technical questions based on their declared technology stack.

 ## 📋 Project Overview

-[cite_start]This project was developed as part of the PG-AGI AI/ML Intern Assignment[cite: 2]. [cite_start]The primary goal is to create a conversational AI that can conduct a preliminary screening interview[cite: 8]. [cite_start]The chatbot guides candidates through a structured conversation to collect key details [cite: 12] [cite_start]and then assesses their technical proficiency by generating tailored questions[cite: 13].
+This project was developed as part of the PG-AGI AI/ML Intern Assignment.
+The primary goal is to create a conversational AI that can conduct a preliminary screening interview.
+The chatbot guides candidates through a structured conversation to collect key details and then assesses their technical proficiency by generating tailored questions.

 ### Key Features
-* [cite_start]**Structured Information Gathering**: Collects candidate details like name, contact info, experience, and location in a predefined sequence[cite: 25, 26, 27, 28, 29, 31].
+* **Structured Information Gathering**: Collects candidate details like name, contact info, experience, and location in a predefined sequence.
-* [cite_start]**Dynamic Question Generation**: Uses an LLM to generate relevant technical questions based on the candidate's specified tech stack[cite: 35, 36].
+* **Dynamic Question Generation**: Uses an LLM to generate relevant technical questions based on the candidate's specified tech stack.
 * **Intent-Based Interaction**: Employs a sophisticated hybrid approach that uses an LLM to classify user intent, allowing the bot to handle off-script questions and answers gracefully.
-* [cite_start]**Context-Aware Responses**: Maintains the conversational context, providing meaningful responses even when the user deviates from the expected input[cite: 40, 42].
+* **Context-Aware Responses**: Maintains the conversational context, providing meaningful responses even when the user deviates from the expected input.
 * **Enhanced User Experience**: Features a custom-styled UI for a polished and professional look and feel.

 ***